OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/find.md

 ---
 title: find
-description: 'The page provides the information about a function that can find similar coins by coin name, symbol or id.
+description: "'The page provides the information about a function that can find similar" coins by coin name, symbol or id.
 The tool supports multiple data sources including:
   CoinGecko, CoinPaprika, Binance, and Coinbase and can return the data in a Pandas DataFrame format.'